TheTypoMaster/gray.net.au/posts/2008/09/13/Up_and_running_on_the_new_server.rst

 .. title: Up and running on the new server!
 .. slug: Up_and_running_on_the_new_server
 .. date: 2008-09-13 14:49:00 UTC+10:00
-.. tags: site,blog,James
+.. tags: tech,network
-.. category:
+.. category: Site
 .. link:

 Some people may be aware that my `old ISP`_ decided to increase my monthly access from $120/mth (paid quarterly in advance) to $500/mth!!
-Consequently I told them to shove it and went with the only real alternative in my area...Telstra Wireless 3G.
+Consequently I told them to shove it and went with the **only** real alternative in my area...Telstra Wireless 3G.
 It's expensive at
 $130/mth for 10GB but it's fast and reliable (surprisingly fast actually)...which is a LOT more than I can say for my old ISP.
 As